What is Azure Cognitive Search?

 - Core features common to search-centric apps: scoring, faceting, suggestions, synonyms, geo-search, and more.

-To be clear, non-Azure data sources are fully supported, but rely on a more code-intensive push methodology rather than indexers.
+Non-Azure data sources are fully supported, but rely on a more code-intensive push methodology rather than indexers.
 Using APIs, you can pipe any JSON document collection to an Azure Search index.

 Among our customers, those able to leverage the widest range of features in Azure Search include online catalogs, line-of-business programs, and document discovery applications.

 REST API | .NET SDK